 \paragraph{Multi-Temporal Crop Segmentation in the United States}

 The crop segmentation task was one of the datasets used to evaluate Prithvi-EO-1.0, where the model showed state-of-the-art performance~\cite{prithvi_v1, hls-multi-temporal-crop-classification}.
 In this work, we compare it with the newer Prithvi-EO version.
 We also include a U-Net as an additional baseline model for this task.

-The $224 \times 224$ images were used for both training and validation without cropping.
+The 224~$\times$~224 images were used for both training and validation without cropping.
 To enhance data variability, random vertical and horizontal flips were applied as part of the data augmentation process.
-The corresponding masks were categorized into thirteen classes: 1) "Natural Vegetation", 2) "Forest", 3) "Corn", 4) "Soybeans", 5) "Wetlands", 6) "Developed/Barren", 7) "Open Water", 8) "Winter Wheat", 9) "Alfalfa", 10) "Fallow/Idle Cropland", 11) "Cotton", 12) "Sorghum", and 13) "Other".
+The corresponding masks contain thirteen classes: 1) "Natural Vegetation", 2) "Forest", 3) "Corn", 4) "Soybeans", 5) "Wetlands", 6) "Developed/Barren", 7) "Open Water", 8) "Winter Wheat", 9) "Alfalfa", 10) "Fallow/Idle Cropland", 11) "Cotton", 12) "Sorghum", and 13) "Other".

-All models were combined with a simple segmentation decoder consisting of convolutional and upsampling blocks, for fine-tuning on multi-crop segmentation.
-Weighted cross entropy was used as a loss function.
-The results show that the Prithvi-EO-1.0-100M, Prithvi-EO-2.0-300M, and Prithvi-EO-2.0-600M models outperform the U-Net model in terms of mean IoU, and mean accuracy.
-Among all the Prithvi models, the 600M variant achieved the best performance, with a mean IoU of $50.7\%$ and mean accuracy of $68.8\%$.
-The training was performed for 80 epochs.
+For fine-tuning, we used the weighted cross-entropy as the loss function.
+All Prithvi-EO encoders were combined with a simple segmentation decoder consisting of convolutional and upsampling blocks, and trained for 80 epochs.
+Besides the mIoU, we also provide the aggregated accuracy for all models.